iamgiannisx/iamgiannisx/README.md

 On my website, [thecodebee.com](https://thecodebee.com/), you can learn more about me, read my blog, or contact me for a project.
 Or, chat with me on [Twitter](https://twitter.com/iamgiannisx)!

-<h1 align="center">Hi 👋, I'm Giannis</h1>
-<h3 align="center">I'm a freelance developer, digital consultant.
-I like to make the web fast and build on Jamstack and serverless.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamgiannisx&label=Profile%20views&color=0e75b6&style=flat-square" alt="iamgiannisx" /> </p>